Aladin-bit01/CS50p-Final-Project/README.md

 had been sold.
 For more information about this educational tool, press on [Little Professor](https://en.wikipedia.org/wiki/Little_Professor) .

 ## requirements.txt:
-This file contains `the pip install` you will need to run properly this project.
+This file contains the `pip install` libraries you will need to run properly this project.

 ## Code:
 For this project, I recreated an online version of the Little Professor using the Pygame library.